 High-density line sampling in Power BI

 Beginning with the June 2017 release of the Power BI Desktop and updates to the Power BI service, a new sampling algorithm is available that improves visuals that sample high-density data.
 For example, you might create a line chart from your retail stores’ sales results, each store having more than ten thousand sales receipts each year.
-A line chart of such sales information would sample data (select a meaningful representation of that data, to illustrate how sales varies over time) from the data for each store, and create a multi-series line chart that thereby represents the underlying data.
+A line chart of such sales information would sample data (select a meaningful representation of that data, to illustrate how sales vary over time) from the data for each store, and create a multi-series line chart that thereby represents the underlying data.
 This is common practice in visualizing high-density data.
 Power BI Desktop has improved its sampling of high-density data, the details of which are described in this article.

 The High Density Sampling algorithm described in this article is available in both Power BI Desktop and the Power BI service.

 How high-density line sampling works